Do you know that eating a lot of vegetables during pregnancy helps to reduce the risk of low birth weight and preeclampsia?

 However, you need to tread with caution as excess intake of vitamin A increases the risk of birth defects.

-Eggs also contain choline, an important nutrient during pregnancy which helps the baby’s brain to develop normally and prevent abnormalities of the brain and spinal cord.
+Eggs also contain choline, an important nutrient during pregnancy that helps the baby’s brain to develop normally and prevent abnormalities of the brain and spinal cord.
 A single whole egg provides you with about 147mg of choline out of the 450mg recommended daily dose during pregnancy.

 3. Dairy products